 Welcome!
 My name is Cheryl, and I’m addicted to food in all its forms.
 I spend my days thinking about growing, cooking, and eating good food.

 I blogged for eight years under the name Free Range Living (all posts now archived on this site).
-After a long break, during which we built our current home and garden, I’m ready to return to writing and hopefully reconnect with online friends.
+After a long break, during which we built our current home and farmstead, I’m ready to return to writing and hopefully reconnect with online friends.
 You can read more about what we’ve been up to here.

 I live with my husband and two young adult children on an island in the Pacific.

 About this blog:

 Eat What You Sow is a play on the phrase “Reap What You Sow”.
 I was looking to encapsulate the idea of a diet that centers around anything that grows from a seed – plant-based eating at its roots.
-I’ve been a vegetarian most of my life, but for various reasons our family has been phasing out animal products over the past couple of years, which has also changed our approach to homesteading.
+I’ve been a vegetarian most of my life, but for various reasons our family phased out animal products about five years ago, which has also changed our approach to homesteading.
 My focus here will be on organic gardening and permaculture, as well as cooking and preserving the harvest.
 I will likely invite you into my home from time to time to take a peek at the various DIY projects we’ve got on the go.

 About our diet: